temporalio/temporal-learning/docs/tutorials/typescript/nextjs/index.md

 ```
 <!--SNIPEND-->

+The API route checks the JSON input and ensures a product ID exists.
+If it does, it then uses the Temporal Client to start the Workflow:

+`workflow.start` sends a request to the Temporal Service to start a Workflow Execution.
+The actual Workflow doesn't run until a Worker sees the Workflow Task in the Task Queue and starts working on it.
+This API endpoint immediately returns a response, even though the Workflow has a 10-second delay.
+If you change this to `workflow.execute`, the call will block until the Workflow finishes.
+That's because `workflow.start` resolves when the Temporal Service acknowledges that it's scheduled the Workflow Execution, whereas `workflow.execute` resolves only when the Workflow completes.

 Make sure you've saved all your changes.

 Now start Next.js and the Temporal Worker using the `npm run dev` script you defined: